 Harry Potter: The Exhibition – Toronto, Canada

-Toronto, Canada, was the third stop on the Exhibition’s tour.
-It was hosted at the Ontario Science Center from April 9, 2010, to August 22, 2010, and included an event with James and Oliver Phelps, who portrayed Fred and George Weasley in the Harry Potter films.
+There was an event with James and Oliver Phelps, who portrayed Fred and George Weasley in the Harry Potter films.
 Check out this video from the event!

 After watching an enthralling, climatic montage of movie clips from the first six Harry Potter films on a row of eight large screens, the group of us knew that experiencing the Harry Potter exhibition first-hand would quickly become one of the most unforgettable events we would ever participate in.